jessestimpson/stimpson-io/priv/posts/2025/05-19-testing-impl-details-can-make-refactoring-easier-sometimes.md

 %{
-  title: "Break the rules - test your implementation details",
+  title: "Testing implementation details can make refactoring easier... sometimes",
   author: "Jesse Stimpson",
   tags: ~w(testing performance ecto),
-  description: "Allowing ExUnit to inspect your implementation can cover some otherwise hard-to-test API contracts",
+  description: "Allowing yourself to inspect implementation in your ExUnit tests can cover some otherwise hard-to-test API contracts.",
   published: true,
   seed: 11
 }
 ---

-You already have a stellar test suite that lets you refactor without changing behavior -- but are you sure it doesn't change the performance?
+You're ready to refactor your Elixir library.
+With a stellar test suite at the ready, no functional regressions will sneak by -- but are you sure you won't change the performance?
 By using the Erlang `:trace` module with ExUnit, we can lift some select implementation details into the test suite.
 And we're not going to use stubs, mocks, or benchmarks.

 Proceed with healthy skepticism -- we're breaking some basic rules of testing here.
-In general you don't want your test suite to make assertions on implementation details.
-Your tests can become fragile, your abstractions leaky.
+I would not generally suggest making assertions on implementation details.
+Tests can become fragile, abstractions leaky.
 But there are cases where such details are actually part of the API contract itself, either implicitly or explicitly.
 For example, your library may use a costly low-level operation, and efficient use of that operation may be important to the user.

 We'll explore this idea by writing a simple write-once cache on top of a potentially expensive low-level API, `:persistent_term.put/2`, and an ExUnit test that verifies proper usage of that function using `:trace`.

 ## The Erlang trace module

 [`:trace`](https://www.erlang.org/doc/apps/kernel/trace.html) is a module included with the Erlang kernel, so there are no dependencies to install.
-The Erlang docs introduce it best:
+The Erlang docs describe it like this:

 > The Erlang run-time system exposes several trace points that allow users to be notified when they are triggered.
 Trace points are things such as function calls, message sending and receiving, garbage collection, and process scheduling.
 > The functions in this module can be used directly, but can also be used as building blocks to build more sophisticated debugging or profiling tools.